rdunlop/unicycling-registration/README.md

     aws_secret_access_key:

-Mixpanel Account
+Google Analytics Account
 ----------------

-Mixpanel is a service for tracking the way that users interact with the site.
+Google Analytics is a service for tracking the way that users interact with the site.

-Adding a mixpanel token enables us to track the flow of users.
+Adding a google Analytics token enables us to track the flow of users.
 This setting is optional.

-    MIXPANEL_TOKEN=<token>
+    google_analytics_tracking_id=<token>

 NewRelic Account
 ----------------